cdl-geneseo/geneseo-dictionary/C/Cheesin.md

 # Cheesin'

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cheesin'

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 VB: To be estatic; &quot;She asked him out and he's been cheesin' since then.&quot; F92 cheesin': Obs.F98